 It wasn't long ago that Vegas popped out new nightclubs faster than Octomom did children.
 With clubs opening every other week, they didn't need to stand out from the crowd to be successful.
 Nowadays, though, it takes a little more ingenuity.

 So when the folks at Tao Group set out to add another nightclub to its already impressive stable (Tao Nightclub and Lavo Lounge), they knew it was going to have to stand on its own legs.
-Marquee at The Cosmopolitan debuted in 2010, and it has had no problem living up to its name.
+Marquee at The Cosmopolitan of Las Vegas debuted in 2010, and it has had no problem living up to its name.

 Once you get through the masses hanging outside the entrance on the second floor and up the elevator to the 17th floor, you are immediately greeted with a bar.
 By this time you've probably lost someone in your group so remember this spot when you want to come back together.

 At other nightclubs you might feel the urge to game plan your night, but at Marquee you should fight that feeling.
 With several distinct rooms and an attached dayclub, your night could be limited by imposing a game plan.

 OK, back to the bar.
 From here you have a choice: Go left into the main area of the club where the 40-foot LED screen will surely entice you or go right to the Boom Box room.